How do I set up a shop?

 Almost done!
 Enter your billing information and a valid credit card here.

 We ask sellers in certain countries to keep a credit card on file as a means of identity verification.
-Please rest assured that your card information is secure with Etsy, and you are welcome to pay your bill itself via PayPal if you’d prefer.
+Your card information is secure with Etsy, and you are welcome to pay your bill via PayPal if you’d prefer.

 Step 10: Open your Shop